-Contested vs. Not Contested Divorces in Arizona
+Contested vs. Uncontested Divorce in Arizona

 Determining how long a divorce will take in Arizona comes down to wether the divorce is contested or uncontested.

 An uncontested divorce is when both spouses create the terms of dissolution without involving the courts (typically with the help of a divorce attorney).
 According the the State Bar of Arizona, 90% of all divorces in Arizona are uncontested, with the divorce becoming resolved and finalized within 90-120 days.

 However, if even one term of the dissolution is not agreed upon by the spouses, the divorce is no longer uncontested and the courts will need to be involved.

 A contested divorce is when there are issues and disagreements with the dissolution of marriage.
 The average length of a contested divorce varies between 6-9 months, depending on how long it takes to resolve disputes.
 During contested divorces the following items are the most common issues that couples work with attorneys and the court to resolve:

 Also, courts sometimes will require that one spouse pay spousal maintenance (alimony) to the other on a temporary or permanent basis.
 This is typically done if one spouse was responsible for earning money for the family.
 The amount is determined by the court based off of financial income, or lack their of, and financial needs of the other spouse.

 For a Good Result, Work With a Divorce Attorney

 One thing holds true regardless if you are going through an uncontested, contested or defaulted divorce, you want to work with an attorney.
 Hiring a divorce attorney is the best way to guarantee that you result of your divorce is fair, efficient and will see you moving forward with your life.